Nelluk/Kometa/docs/files/builders/tmdb.md

 Finds every item in the TMDb Person's Actor Credits.

+    ???+ tip "Details Builder"

+        You can replace `tmdb_actor` with `tmdb_actor_details` if you would like to fetch and use the TMDb Person's biography and profile from the list

 ```yaml
 collections:
   Robin Williams:
     tmdb_actor: 2157  #https://www.themoviedb.org/person/2157-robin-williams also accepted
 ```

-* You can update the collection details with the TMDb Person's biography and profile by using `tmdb_actor_details`.
 * You can specify multiple people in `tmdb_actor_details` but it will only use the first one to update the collection details.